 Each Airbnb was 3+ bedrooms.
 This allowed us plenty of space to spread out and relax.
 Having a kitchen helped save on dinners and prepare picnic lunches.

 *Save money on your first Airbnb by clicking HERE*

-Holy car rental fees!?
-Renting a car in Ireland?takes a chunk of?your road trip budget!?
-The cost of the CDW and theft insurance (an absolute MUST when visiting Ireland), we also had to rent 2 car seats for our youngest kiddos.?
-While most Americans are not comfortable driving a manual – we opted for one!?
+Holy car rental fees!
+Renting a car in Ireland takes a chunk of your road trip budget!
+On top of the cost of the CDW and theft insurance (an absolute MUST when visiting Ireland), we also had to rent 2 car seats for our youngest kiddos.
+While most Americans are not comfortable driving a manual – we opted for one!
 I can’t imagine how expensive an automatic car would have set us back.

 Gas (petrol) is expensive, BUT Ireland is small and we rented a diesel.

 Expect to spend a Euro or two every time you park in a downtown area.
 Leaving and arriving into Dublin airport, you’ll pay an electronic toll on the outer belt.
 We also got hit with a 9 Euro fee for disposing of trash at our last Airbnb.
 Make sure you keep one and two Euro coins on hand for parking!